stephen-mw/raspberrypi/roles/stratum_1_timeserver/README.md

 Your raspberry pi will automatically set time based on GPS satellites and can keep very accurate time with the PPS output from the receiver.

+These scripts will also install chrony so that the time can be served on your home network or as part of the ntppool.org project.

 Requirements:
 1. Raspberry pi model 3 or above
 2. Serial GPS device such as a cheap ublox 6m with pps output